Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Words as the Quanta of Human Language

-For a `gas of bosonic particles' in `thermal equilibrium with its environment', such as light consisting of photons, indeed these `number of times of appearance' indicate different energy levels of the particles of the gas, following the `energy distribution law governing the gas', and this is our inspiration for the introduction of `energy' in human language.
-We want to look at each of these words as `states of the quantum of human language', which we have called `the cogniton' in \citet{aertsbeltran2020}, exactly like different energy levels of photons (different wavelengths of light) are each `states of the photon'.
+For a `gas of bosonic particles' in `thermal equilibrium with its environment', indeed these `numbers of times of appearance' indicate different energy levels of the particles of the gas, following the `energy distribution law governing the gas', and this is our inspiration for the introduction of `energy' in human language.
+We want to look at each of these words as `states of the quantum of human language', which we have called `the cogniton' in \citet{aertsbeltran2020}.
+This is in analogy with how the different energy levels of photons (different wavelengths of light) are each `states of the photon'.
 Proceeding in this way, we arrive at 452 energy levels for the story `In Which Piglet Meets a Haffalump', the values of which are taken to be

 We denote $N(E_i)$ the `number of appearances' of the word with energy level $E_i$, and if we denote $n$ the total number of energy levels, we have that